entering the College in any year level from Year 7 to 12 have the

 spirts are displayed with a range of performance groups, such as the Polynesian

-and Punjabi dance groups which entertain at various school and community
+and Punjabi dance groups as well as Umbarra Indigenous group who entertain crowds at various school and community

 events, with student-led choreography and costume design.